Equalizer on Sonic (EQUAL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Equalizer on Sonic Historical Price

-According to the latest data gathered on Equalizer on Sonic live price page, the current price of Equalizer on Sonic is 2.19USD.
-The circulating supply of Equalizer on Sonic(EQUAL) is 1.10M EQUAL , giving it a market capitalization of $2.41M.
+According to the latest data gathered on Equalizer on Sonic live price page, the current price of Equalizer on Sonic is 1.79USD.
+The circulating supply of Equalizer on Sonic(EQUAL) is 1.09M EQUAL , giving it a market capitalization of $1.96M.

 The Equalizer on Sonic Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EQUAL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.